forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 disable SendGrid
 [Open Tracking](https://sendgrid.com/docs/User_Guide/Settings/tracking.html#-Open-Tracking).

-### Add the email connector
+### Adding a new email connector

-To add a new email connector of your choice, create the connector specific class similar to `sendgrid_connector.py` under `google.cloud.forseti.common.util.email`.
-This class would inherits the base email connector class, base_email_connector.py, and implements the methods to send out emails using the new connector that's being added.
+1. To add a new email connector of your choice, create the connector specific class similar to `sendgrid_connector.py` under `google.cloud.forseti.common.util.email`.
+1. This class should inherits the base email connector class, base_email_connector.py, and implements the methods to send out emails using the new connector that's being added.
+1. Update the `email_connector` section under `notifier` in `forseti_conf_server.yaml` with configuration details of the new connector.

 ## What's next